entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Schaeffer (1981); Coates & Sequeira (1998); Giles et al. (2015), Character 125; Choo et al. (2017), Character 293; King et al. (2017), Character 75; Castiello (2018), Character 77; Zhu Y. et al. (2022), Character 500.

-> This character refers to the presence of a transverse wall or process of the otic region that supports the hyomandibular articulation.
+> Giles et al. (2015)：“This character refers to the presence of a transverse wall or process of the otic region that supports the hyomandibular articulation.
 Such a structure is present in many placoderms (the anterior postorbital process of traditional nomenclature), chondrichthyans (the lateral otic process), and osteichthyans (the lateral commisure sensu lato).
 There is some variability in the structure (pierced by jugular canal versus imperforate) and location (level with the anterior or posterior of the otic capsule) of transverse otic processes among early gnathostomes.
-We describe these patterns of variability in characters 126 and 164.
-(Giles et al., 2015)
+We describe these patterns of variability in characters 126 and 164.”

 501. Subcranial ridges: (0) absent; (1) present.

 > Giles et al. (2015), Character 141; Choo et al. (2017), Character 298; King et al. (2017), Character 80; Castiello (2018), Character 82; Zhu Y. et al. (2022), Character 501.

-> Subcranial ridges were first described in *Doliodus* by Maisey et al. (2009).
+> Giles et al. (2015)：“Subcranial ridges were first described in *Doliodus* by Maisey et al. (2009).
 These ridges extend along the ventrolateral corner of the basicranium from the level of the hypophysis up to the hyomandibular articulation.
 These ridges have not previously been recognized in other early gnathostomes prior to our observations in *Janusiscus*.
-It is apparent from our revised comparative anatomy of early gnathostome braincases that subcranial ridges are present in the braincase referred to *Ligulalepis*, where they are manifest as downturned margins of the ventral surface of the sphenoid (Basden & Young, 2001), and *Mimipiscis* (Gardiner, 1984: fig. 50), where they greatly reduced in length.
-(Giles et al., 2015)
+It is apparent from our revised comparative anatomy of early gnathostome braincases that subcranial ridges are present in the braincase referred to *Ligulalepis*, where they are manifest as downturned margins of the ventral surface of the sphenoid (Basden & Young, 2001), and *Mimipiscis* (Gardiner, 1984: fig. 50), where they greatly reduced in length.”

 502. Synotic tectum: (0) absent; (1) present.